GrayWorldFinex/bitcoin-addressgeneratordll-lib/README.md

-# bitcoin-addressgeneratordlll-lib
+# bitcoin-addressgeneratordll-lib
-bitcoin-addressgeneratordlll-lib by GrayWorldFinex(C++)
+bitcoin-addressgeneratordll-lib by GrayWorldFinex(C++)